We migrate applications within the healthcare sector on daily basis and have experience with projects at clinics, hospitals and other institutions.

 - Naturally, it is important for the applications to migrate properly.

 - Healthcare works around the clock.
 We are often expected not to have a 9-to-5 mentality.
 We work a lot with consultation hours or extremely busy doctors, who are unable to do testing or a functional intake with us at normal times of day.
-We adapt ourselves to this in order to keep the impact on the organisation to a minimum.
+We adapt ourselves to this in order to keep the impact on the organization to a minimum.

 - The applications we migrate have to work 100% properly.
 Everything then also has to be packaged and tested as exhaustively as possible in the DTAP line with test accounts and fictitious data.
 We use fictitious data to ensure GDPR compliance rules.